Knowledge Hub

 • Express agreement in the contract (whether it’s to the whole agreement or only to specified clauses).

 • The exercise of ‘discretion’ - if one party is exercising discretion during the course of the contract, that discretion must be exercised in good faith and not ‘arbitrarily or capriciously’ (known as a duty of ‘rationality’ or the Braganza duty).
-‘Rationality’ is implied into the contract even if it is not mentioned.
-It can be excluded but any wording to do this has to be very specific.
+‘Rationality’ is implied in the contract even if it is not mentioned.
+It can be excluded, but any wording that does this must be particular.

 See our article for more information on express and implied terms.

-How can a good faith clause affect my business?
+How can a good-faith clause affect your business?

 It all depends on how the contract is interpreted!